 - The incident will be documented by the responding party (e.g., NUPD, Resident Assistant) in an incident report submitted to the Office of Student Conduct. - 2.
 Students involved will meet with staff from the Office of Student Conduct to share their account of what occurred. - 3.
 If a student is found to be eligible for Amnesty related to alcohol or other drug misconduct: - a.
 The student will not receive any disciplinary outcomes (e.g., warning or probation). - b.
-The student may receive educational outcomes such as participating in an alcohol or other drug intervention and/or having a parent letter sent home (as with any incident involving alcohol, parents of students under the legal drinking age will be notified). - 4.
+The student may receive educational outcomes such as participating in an alcohol or other drug intervention and/or having a parent letter sent home. - 4.
 If the student is not found to be eligible for Amnesty or there are additional allegations of policy violations unrelated to alcohol or drug misconduct, the student may receive both disciplinary and educational outcomes.